ksobon/MandrillPrimer/donutChart.md

 ##Style:

-Bar Chart Style has a few simple things that can optionally be defined to control the visual appearance of the chart.
+Donut Chart Style has a few things that can be set optionally to control the visual appearance of the chart.
 First two inputs are for controling a color.
 You can either use a Dynamo Color node or a little bit of DesignScript syntax and a Code Block to define that input.
 Example: `DSCore.Color.ByARGB(1,220,180,20)`. <b>Width</b> and <b>Height</b> are integer inputs that by default are set to 1000px x 500px.
-The actual size of the chart is always a little smaller because of margins required for handling axis graphics etc. <b>TickMarksX</b> are an integer input.
-These define a number of data point names that are being displayed below X Axis.
-If you have a small data sample or really short names then it makes sense to render them all, but if you have a large data sample, to avoid overlapping text just enter a value that displays less names.
-Example of a Bar Chart rendered above and its style:
+The actual size of the chart is always a little smaller because of margins required for handling axis graphics etc. There are also two boolean inputs for <b>Labels</b> and <b>Legend</b>.
+You probably don't want to show, both, as they basically display the same information.
+Legend will appear next or below the chart while Labels will be surrounding the chart itself.

 ![](donutChart/donutChartStyle.PNG)